jonsuh/mcgriddle/README.md

 @import "mcgriddle";
 ```

 Then edit the settings file to customize/override default grid settings.
-The following is a list of default settings:
+The following is a list of settings and its defaults:

 ```scss
 $grid-width   : 64em;